GMAO-SI-Team/dotspack-dagobah/README.md

   geosesm: /Users/mathomp4/geosesm-spack/spack_repo/geosesm
 ```

-Again, change as needed if you are using the official spack packages.
+Again, change as needed if you are using the official spack packages and, of course, use your username
+in the path (or wherever you cloned the repos to).

 ### config